yujinrobot/roscreate/README.md

 ## Tutorial

 This shows how to use the scripts to build a stack/cpp package catkin style.
+The cpp configuration is your typical cpp ros package - it exports some headers, builds a library and also a test executable.

+### Install Roscreate

 It is configured to work on ubuntu precise with the ros fuerte sources.

     > sudo apt-get install python-pip
     > sudo pip install --upgrade roscreate